-Tuition and other school fees amounted to $\mathbb{P}1,882.7$ million for the year ended June 30, 2021, a decline of $\mathbb{P}374.8$ million or 17% from the same period in 2020, due to the lower number of enrollees brought about by the impact of the COVID-19 pandemic.
+Tuition and other school fees amounted to ₱1,882.7 million for the year ended June 30, 2021, a decline of \$374.8 million or 17% from the same period in 2020, due to the lower number of enrollees brought about by the impact of the COVID-19 pandemic.
 A survey conducted by STI ESG disclosed that a number of students did not pursue education in SY 2020-2021 because of the financial difficulties experienced by their respective families/benefactors during the year.
 Despite this, the Group registered an enrollment of over 70,000 students in SY 2020-2021.
 As part of the Group's continuing efforts to mitigate the impact of the COVID-19 pandemic on the students and their parents, select students enrolled in certain programs enjoyed a refund and/or a tuition fee credit.
-STI ESG and STI WNU reduced the laboratory fees by up to 35% and other school or miscellaneous fees of SHS, tertiary and basic education students for SY 2020-2021 or by an aggregate amount of $\mathbb{P}82.1$ million.
-Similarly, iACADEMY gave discounts of as much as 6% and 31% on its tuition fees and other school fees, respectively, for SHS students resulting in a 10% reduction on their total fees in SY 2020-2021 due to the discounts granted amounted to $\mathbb{P}32.0$ million.
-The Group likewise granted a tuition fee adjustment to tertiary students for SY 2019-2020 aggregating to $\mathbb{P}30.2$ million.
+STI ESG and STI WNU reduced the laboratory fees by up to 35% and other school or miscellaneous fees of SHS, tertiary and basic education students for SY 2020-2021 or by an aggregate amount of #82.1 million.
+Similarly, iACADEMY gave discounts of as much as 6% and 31% on its tuition fees and other school fees, respectively, for SHS students resulting in a 10% reduction on their total fees in SY 2020-2021.
+In the same manner, iACADEMY granted 50% and 33% discounts on its regular laboratory fees and other school fees, respectively, for its college students. iACADEMY's total foregone revenues for SY 2020-2021 due to the discounts granted amounted to #32.0 million.
+The Group likewise granted a tuition fee adjustment to tertiary students for SY 2019-2020 aggregating to \$30.2 million.